thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 This is a student's project, take a look at the [MIT Licence](LICENSE) before using elsewhere.

-The data used for this project is not available for public download.
+The dataset used for this project is not available for public download.